Self-Supervised Classification Network: Introduction

 Our approach can also be viewed as a form of deep unsupervised clustering (Section \ref{section:deep_unsupervised_clustering}) \cite{xie2016unsupervised,yang2016joint,chang2017deep,caron2018deep,haeusser2018associative,ji2019invariant,van2020scan,YM.2020Self-labelling} combined with contrastive learning.
 Similarly to deep clustering methods, we learn the parameters of a neural network and cluster (class) assignments simultaneously.
-Recently, clustering has been combined with contrastive learning in \cite{YM.2020Self-labelling,caron2020unsupervised} with great success, yet in both studies clustering was employed as a separate step used for pseudo-labelling.
+Recently, clustering has been combined with contrastive learning in \cite{YM.2020Self-labelling,caron2020unsupervised} with great success, yet in both studies clustering was employed as a separate step used for pseudo-labeling.
 In contrast, in this work we learn representations and cluster labels in a single-stage end-to-end manner, using only minibatch SGD.

-The key contributions of this paper are: \begin{enumerate} \item A simple and effective self-supervised single-stage end-to-end classification and representation learning approach.
-Unlike previous unsupervised classification works, our approach does not require any form of pre-training, expectation-maximization algorithm, pseudo-labelling, or external clustering.
-Unlike previous unsupervised representation learning works, our approach does not require a memory bank, a second network (momentum), external clustering, stop-gradient operation, or negative pairs. \item Although simple, our approach sets a new state of the art for unsupervised classification on ImageNet with 41.1\% top-1 accuracy without using a single label for training, and achieves results comparable to state of the art for unsupervised representation learning. \item We are the first to provide quantitative analysis of self-supervised classification predictions alignment to a set of different class hierarchies (defined on ImageNet and its subpopulations), and show significant (up to $3.4\%$ AMI) improvement over previous state of the art in this new metric. \end{enumerate}
+The key contributions of this paper are: \begin{enumerate} \item A simple yet effective self-supervised single-stage end-to-end classification and representation learning approach.
+Unlike previous unsupervised classification works, our approach does not require any form of pre-training, expectation-maximization algorithm, pseudo-labeling, or external clustering.
+Unlike previous unsupervised representation learning works, our approach does not require a memory bank, a second network (momentum), external clustering, stop-gradient operation, or negative pairs. \item Although simple, our approach sets a new state of the art for unsupervised classification on ImageNet with 41.1\% top-1 accuracy, achieves results comparable to state of the art for unsupervised representation learning, and attains a significant ($\sim 2\%$ AP) improvement in transfer to COCO det/seg compared to other self. sup. methods. \item We are the first to provide quantitative analysis of self-supervised classification predictions alignment to a set of different class hierarchies (defined on ImageNet and its subpopulations), and show significant (up to $3.4\%$ AMI) improvement over previous state of the art in this new metric. \end{enumerate}